Hudson Valley Fall Foliage Guide:

 For those willing to take it a step further, a tour of Bannerman Castle on the Hudson River makes the perfect trip for the ideal leaf peeping adventure.

-West Point’s Trophy Point is a wonderful place and has been the area that has inspired many artists since the early 19th century.
+West Point’s Trophy Point is a wonderful place and is the area that has inspired many artists since the early 19th century.
 In addition to the spectacular view, Trophy Point is also home to the Battle Monument, one of the largest columns of granite in the world.

 Weather during Hudson Valley Fall Foliage Season

-Fall weather in the Hudson Valley (Late September – Early December) can consistently range from 30 – 50 degrees Fahrenheit.
+Fall weather in the Hudson Valley (Late September – Early December) can easily range from 30 – 50 degrees Fahrenheit.

 Because of the three distinct areas of the Hudson Valley regions, the weather can differ and range drastically.

 It’s always best to check the weather before making any plans and prepare accordingly.
 We’ve gone apple picking in t-shirts and shorts one year and coats and gloves another year.

 The cooler temperatures are favorable, though, later on during the season.